Skip to Content

 What causes spotting 2 weeks before period?

-The are many reasons a woman will experience mid-cycle bleeding.
-If you are 14 – 16 days away from your next menstrual period, here are common causes of vaginal spotting.
+There are many reasons a woman will experience mid-cycle bleeding.
+If you are about 10 – 16 days away from your next menstrual period, here are common causes of vaginal spotting.

 Ovulation